lee-moss/lee-moss/README.md

 👋 Hi there!
 Welcome to my GitHub profile.
 I'm Lee

 I'm currently working as an Infrastructure Engineer at the UK Home Office.
-I'm passionate about designing, developing, and deploying cloud-based solutions to ensure high availability, scalability, and security of systems.
+I'm passionate about designing, developing, and deploying cloud and hybrid based solutions to ensure high availability, scalability, and security of systems.
 <br></br>

 Skills: